singularity-energy/open-grid-emissions-docs/docs/Data Validation/Comparing Data to eGRID.md

    </td>
    <td>Assigns a generator-specific geotype (there are sometimes multiple types at a single plant), and uses updated geotype classifications based on most recent EIA data
    </td>
-   <td>Geothermal CO2 emissions about 3% lower than values calculated in eGRID
+   <td>Geothermal CO2 emissions about 3% lower than values calculated in eGRID2020
    </td>
   </tr>
   <tr>